Oklahoma State Highway 108

 State Highway 108 (abbreviated SH-108) is a minor state highway in Payne, Noble, and Pawnee counties in north-central Oklahoma.
 It runs for 24.1 mi, from SH-33 south of Ripley to U.S. Route 64 (US-64) in Lela.
-SH-108 has no lettered spurs.
+It has no lettered spurs.

 SH-108 was added to the state highway system on July 11, 1955.
-At this time, the highway had the same extent as it does today; the only changes made to the highway over the years were slight modifications to its alignment due to the straightening of connecting highways.
+It had the same extent it does today; only slight modifications have been made to its alignment due to the straightening of connecting highways.